Last Updated on July 5, 2023 by Ellen

 But Mazatlan was a fantastic place to meet and interact with kind local Mexican people — no trouble for us.

-Just as I think Mahahual is better than Tulum if you are looking for a quiet town, I believe Mazatlan is better than Puerto Vallarta if you are looking for a lively city.
+Just as I think Mahahual is better than Tulum if you are looking for a quiet Caribbean spot, I believe Mazatlan is better than Puerto Vallarta if you are looking for a lively city.

-Don’t get me wrong — I really like Puerto Vallarta.
-For a short visit.
-It does have some authentically wonderful spots away from the Gay Zone, the Romantic Zone, and the Tourist Zone.
+Don’t get me wrong — I really like Puerto Vallarta — on the ‘short visit’ list.
+Puerto Vallarta has authentically wonderful spots away from the Gay Zone, the Romantic Zone, and the Tourist Zone.
+But more of Mazatlan still feels authentic – not consumed by total tourism.

 Maybe one of these years we will spend six months in Mahahual, and six months in Mazatlan, with a break to visit friends in Guatemala.